meeke198/homi_fullstack_project/README.md

 } ```

 ### Future directions for the project
-* Each user will have their profile page.
+* Each user will have their profile page with profile picture.
-* All users will be able to see all products listing.
-* All users will be able to look up items by name and category.
-* All users will be able to add/edit/remove items to their shopping cart by login.
-* Users will be able to check out items in the shopping cart by login.
-* Logged in users will be able to write/edit/remove their own review for products.